Adarikku/PONG/README.md

 # PONG
 I am tryig to code in python by creating old game named PONG.
+# OBJECTIVES
 At the end i would like to have OOP game of the PONG.